Coptic Orthodox Church: Under Islamic rule (640–1800)

 In 969, Egypt entered the Fatimid dynasty (in Egypt from 969 to 1171), who adopted a largely favorable attitude toward the Christians.
 The major exception to this was the persecution led by Caliph al-Hakim between 1004 and 1013, which included clothing regulations, prohibition of publicly celebrating Christian festivals, and dismissal of Christian and Jewish functionaries.
 However, at the end of his reign al-Hakim rescinded these measures, allowing the Copts to regain privileged positions within the administration.

 The Coptic patriarchal residence moved from Alexandria to Cairo during the patriarchate of Cyril II (1078–92).
 This move was at the demand of the grand vizier Badr al-Jamali, who insisted that the pope establish himself in the capital.
 When Saladin entered Egypt in 1163, this ushered in a government focused on defending Sunni Islam.
 Christians were again discriminated against, and meant to show modesty in their religious ceremonies and buildings.

+During the Ottoman period, Copts were classified alongside other Oriental Orthodox and Nestorian peoples under the Armenian millet.

 In 1798, the French invaded Egypt unsuccessfully and the British helped the Turks to regain power over Egypt under the Muhammad Ali dynasty.

-From the 19th century to the 1952 revolution
+From the 19th century-1952 revolution

 The position of Copts began to improve early in the 19th century under the stability and tolerance of the Muhammad Ali Dynasty.
 The Coptic community ceased to be regarded by the state as an administrative unit.
 In 1855 the jizya tax was abolished by Sa'id Pasha.
 Shortly thereafter, the Copts started to serve in the Egyptian army.

 Towards the end of the 19th century, the Coptic Church underwent phases of new development.
 In 1853, Pope Cyril IV established the first modern Coptic schools, including the first Egyptian school for girls.
 He also founded a printing press, which was only the second national press in the country.
-The Pope established very friendly relations with other denominations, to the extent that when the Greek Patriarch in Egypt had to absent himself from the country for a long period of time, he left his Church under the guidance of the Coptic Patriarch.
+The pope established very friendly relations with other denominations, to the extent that when the Greek Patriarch in Egypt had to absent himself from the country for a long period of time, he left his church under the guidance of the Coptic patriarch.

 The Theological College of the School of Alexandria was reestablished in 1893.
 It began its new history with five students, one of whom was later to become its dean.
 Today it has campuses in Alexandria and Cairo, and in various dioceses throughout Egypt, as well as outside Egypt.
 It has campuses in New Jersey, Los Angeles, Sydney, Melbourne, and London, where potential clergymen and other qualified men and women study many subjects, including theology, church history, missionary studies, and the Coptic language.